Can I Invoice a Company as an Individual?

 • Charges higher than discussed before

 the freelancer might fall into legal trouble.
-So this makes quite evident that the invoice should be accurate, true and clearly have a breakdown of products and services you’ve offered with its rates.
+So this makes it quite evident that the invoice should be accurate, and true and have a breakdown of products and services you’ve offered with their rates.

 freelancer contract